 - The director of the Office of Management and Budget

-- The U.S. mission to the United Nations (UN)
+- The U.S. ambassador to the United Nations (UN)

 - The chairman of the Council of Economic Advisers